dmarte/nuxt-crud/README.md

     modules: [
       // Register the module "fields"
       new CrudModule('fields')
+        // Use this method to change the
+        // field name used as primary key.
+        .primaryKey('id')
         // Add a new field type ID
         .field(
           // The class that define the field type